kdong007/sample-graphql/graphql-tutorial.md

 -   Get /vendor
 -   Get /vendors

-When you have views that need multiple resources from server side, you need to do multiple requests.
+When you have views that need multiple resources from the server side, you need to do multiple requests.

 #### By view